Luke-SNAW/Luke-SNAW.github.io/vault/dev.functional-programming.primer-on-functional-architecture.md

 There may not be one right way to define boundaries, but there are certainly many wrong ways.
 A common antipattern for grouping functionality is the [“entity-service” approach](https://www.michaelnygard.com/blog/2017/12/the-entity-service-antipattern/), in which the services are built around entities instead of workflows.

-Just because a business workflow involves an entity, such as an “order,” doesn’t mean it has anything in common with other workflows that use that entity.
+**Just because a business workflow involves an entity, such as an “order,” doesn’t mean it has anything in common with other workflows that use that entity.
 For example, the “pay for an order” workflow and the “delete an order” workflow both involve orders but have completely different business logic.
+There’s no need for them both to depend on an arbitrary “order” service that lumps a disparate set of functions together.**

 ## Events